 After attending a Career Center Seminar or Orientation, customers interested in training should register for a “Training Opportunities Workshop.”
-If only intensive career counseling support is wanted, the first step is to meet with a Walk-in Career Counselor.
-Walk-in Career Counseling is available Mon-Friday until 11:30 AM.
+If they would like career counseling services, there are many options available listed on our calendar of events or through the WIOA program.

 Military Veteran Information and Support

 Veterans receive priority for career center services.
 Please contact the Veteran Specialist to learn more about training grants, benefit programs, and to receive job counseling and job development support and guidance.

 Youth Opportunities for ages 14-24

 Please register for a Youth Orientation to receive guidance on job search planning, job opportunities, GED or MCAS preparation, support and referrals.
 Information is available on Work Readiness Certificate Programs, as well as referrals to other youth organizations, such as the Westover Job Corp.
 Youth Counselors are available for assistance and guidance.
 (Customers who are between 18 and 24 also have the option to use adult services, if that is preferred.)

 A Disability Resource Counselor and walk-in career counselors are available to help with general job counseling and advice, and a Job Developer works with job ready customers who are eligible for Ticket to Work support.
 An SSI Benefits Specialist is available by appointment, and a MRC Counselor may be seen by appointment to discuss training and other opportunities.
 Adaptive equipment is available upon request.

 Unemployment Insurance questions & claims assistance

 Bilingual ESOL, GED, and Adult Basic Education Referrals